ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 Repeat this for every hairstyle you wish to install

-**-Notes-**
+**Notes**

--The "Delete PIM Files?" option is there for completeness sake.
+- The "Delete PIM Files?" option is there for completeness sake.
 Do not uncheck it.

--Use the Dokapon Archive Tools (https://gamebanana.com/tools/8564) to unpack and repack the GAME.PAC
+- Use the Dokapon Archive Tools (https://gamebanana.com/tools/8564) to unpack and repack the GAME.PAC

--Use Wiimms Tools to remake the iso/wbfs
+- Use Wiimms Tools to remake the iso/wbfs

-**-Future Plans-**
+**Future Plans**

--Dokapon Archive Tools integration
+- Dokapon Archive Tools integration

--Simultaneous multi-installtion
+- Simultaneous multi-installtion

--Job and Prank hair replacement
+- Job and Prank hair replacement